When to Roll Out the Paint. In some cases, paints or epoxy coatings are the right choice for concrete floors.

 Revnew shares this philosophy.
-“If concrete with high moisture content is coated, premature failure will occur due to moisture being trapped behind the coating.”
+“If you coat concrete with high moisture content , premature failure will occur due to trapping moisture behind the coating.”

 In these cases, contractors should opt for a stain, Spillane adds.
 “Concrete stains generally penetrate and produce a thinner film, which allows them to tolerate less-than-perfect conditions.”

 Vexcon’s Manuel says that there’s no need to test for moisture before applying any of his company’s products, as they all are breathable.
-“There’s no way to control moisture unless you allow it to come through,” he says, adding that Vexcon is one of the largest producers of coatings that can be used to control moisture.
+“There’s no way to control moisture unless you allow it to come through,” he says.
+He also adds that Vexcon is one of the largest producers of coatings that professionals use to control moisture.

 How long should you wait before coating concrete?
 Revnew, Spillane and Golich say they always recommend 30 days.
-“But in today’s market, there are coatings that can be applied sooner than that,” Revnew adds.
+“But in today’s market, there are coatings that you can apply sooner than that,” Revnew adds.

 Vexcon’s products are one such animal.
-These coatings can be applied as soon as you can walk on the concrete, Manuel says.
-In fact, he adds, he has coatings that can be used to help cure fresh concrete as well as coat it.
+You can apply these coatings as soon as you can walk on the concrete, Manuel says.
+In fact, he adds, he has coatings that he uses to help cure fresh concrete as well as coat it.